OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trust is….md

 We are social creatures, born to learn and cooperate.
 Trust is the catalyst that enables that cooperation.

-**Specific**: I would trust my friend David Reed with my vote on any issue in the realm of telecommunications.
+**Specific**: For example, I would trust my friend David Reed with my vote on any issue in the realm of telecommunications.
 He could confidently vote my proxy in that domain.
 But I have no idea if I could trust him to cook a dinner for 20 people.

 Shift domains and your quanta of trust shift.
 I know several absent-minded friends you wouldn’t want to trust with small children.